Passion (musical): Original Broadway production

 The role of Fosca was originally offered to Patti LuPone, but she turned it down to star in Sunset Boulevard in the West End.
-LuPone was then famously fired from Sunset Boulevard in favor of Glenn Close, who would take the show to Broadway.
+LuPone was then famously fired from Sunset Boulevard in favor of Glenn Close, who took the show to Broadway.

+On October 20, 2004, there was a tenth-anniversary concert at the Ambassador Theatre.
+It starred Marin Mazzie, Michael Cerveris, John McMartin and Donna Murphy.

 Original London production

 The show opened in the West End, with significant musical and script revisions, at the Queen's Theatre in 1996.
-Directed by Jeremy Sams, the cast featured Michael Ball as Giorgio, Helen Hobson as Clara, and Maria Friedman as Fosca (Friedman had previously appeared in several Sondheim musicals in the UK).
+Directed by Jeremy Sams, the cast featured Michael Ball as Giorgio, Helen Hobson as Clara, and Maria Friedman as Fosca.
 The production ran for 232 performances.
 A recording was later made of the show performed in concert, with nearly all of the original London cast recreating their roles and preserving the musical changes from the earlier production.

 2010 London revival

-A production at the Donmar Warehouse in London, as part of Stephen Sondheim's 80th birthday celebrations, opened on September 10, 2010, in previews, with the official opening September 21, running through November 27.
-It was directed by Jamie Lloyd, who was the Donmar associate director at the time, and the cast included Argentine actress Elena Roger, as well as Scarlett Strallen and David Thaxton.
+A production at the Donmar Warehouse in London, as part of Sondheim's 80th birthday celebrations, opened on September 10, 2010, in previews, with the official opening September 21, running through November 27.
+It was directed by Jamie Lloyd, who was the Donmar associate director at the time, and the cast included Argentine actress Elena Roger, Scarlett Strallen, and David Thaxton.
 This production won the Evening Standard Awards, Best Musical Award.
-David Thaxton won the Olivier Award for Best Actor in a Musical.
+Thaxton won the Olivier Award for Best Actor in a Musical.